wadelucky/Deep-Learning-mini-project-1/README.md

 The training time is relatively fast, normally around an hour, so it is quite easy to reproduce.

-*Note*: remember to change the logger filename or create a directory named **'log'** before run the script.
+*Note*: remember to change the logger filename or create a directory named **'log'** before running the script.

 The result is shown below.
 ![alt text](https://github.com/wadelucky/Deep-Learning-mini-project-1/blob/main/history/8180.png)